ray-project/kuberay/docs/best-practice/worker-head-reconnection.md

 For older version (Kuberay <=0.4.0, ray <=2.1.0).
 To reduce the chances of a lost worker-head connection, there are two other options:

 - Make head more stable: when creating the cluster, allocate sufficient amount of resources on head pod such that it tends to be stable and not easy to crash.
-You can also set {"num-cpus": "0"} in "rayStartParams" of "headGroupSpec" such that Ray scheduler will skip the head node when scheduling workloads.
+You can also set {"num-cpus": "0"} in "rayStartParams" of "headGroupSpec" such that Ray scheduler will skip the head node when scheduling Ray tasks and actors.
 This also helps to maintain the stability of the head.
+(Note: For Ray jobs, the job entrypoint will still be scheduled on the head node by default even if `num-cpus` is set to `0`.
+To force the entrypoint to run on a worker node in this case, you can set `entrypoint_num_cpus`; see the [doc](https://docs.ray.io/en/latest/cluster/running-applications/job-submission/sdk.html#specifying-cpu-and-gpu-resources) for details.)

 - Make reconnection shorter: for version <= 1.9.1, you can set this head param --system-config='{"ping_gcs_rpc_server_max_retries": 20}' to reduce the delay from 600s down to 20s before workers reconnect to the new head.